aiven/aiven-docs/docs/platform/concepts/backup-to-another-region.md

 ## Limitations

+- You need [Aiven Enterprise](/docs/platform/howto/aiven-enterprise) to use BTAR.
+- BTAR is supported for Aiven for MySQL® and Aiven for PostgreSQL®.
 - The cloud provider for your additional backup region must match the cloud provider for your service and the primary backup.
 <!-- - To